romainl/idiomatic-vimrc/README.md

 - See `:help key-notation`.
 - `:map` and `:map!` are too generic.
 Use `:nmap` for normal mode recursive mappings, `:imap` for insert mode, `:xmap` for visual mode, etc.
 - See `:help map-commands`.
+- Unless they are provided by some built-in plugin like Netrw, Vim doesn't define *any* mapping.

 Use non-recursive mappings ONLY if you intend to use default commands in your mappings, which is almost always what you want: